 Don’t worry about your Salsa being too liquidy if you don’t use plum tomatoes.
 Most of the extra liquid is left behind when you’re chopping and since you’re cooking everything before canning, it will reduce the longer you cook it.
 And I have a secret.
 Tomato paste.
 More on that later.

 Roasting the peppers is the step that really takes this Salsa to the next level.
 Trust me, it’s worth the time.
 The easiest way to do this is on the barbecue.
 Just toss the whole peppers on the grill over high heat and watch what happens.
+Why roast the peppers?
+Roasting them brings out their best flavour and sweetness and also adds a bit of smokiness.
+Next time you have some peppers, give this a try.
+Taste a fresh pepper, then taste a roasted pepper.
+You’ll see.

 Keep turning them until they’re well charred all over.